cmaneu/xaml-coding-guidelines/README.md

 #### XA2005 - Name only node used in code-behind, element binding or animation
 ##### **Cause**
-An element define a name, and nobody uses it.
+An element defines a name and nobody uses it.
 ```xml
 <StackPanel x:Name="ActionsPanel">
     ...